 The core aim of psychotherapy is to help young and adult clients feel more integrated and, as a result, feel more secure and better about themselves, their abilities and relationships.

 My assessment and therapeutic work with children and adolescents involves identifying needs and difficulties rather than making mental health or neurodevelopmental diagnoses.
-I then suggest therapeutic and support plans (which may include parents/carers sessions to support reflective thinking and understanding around child development and brain neurobiology), or I signpost to more appropriate services if needed.
+I then suggest therapeutic and support plans (i.e. individual child therapy and some parents/carers sessions to support reflective thinking and understanding around child development and brain neurobiology), or I signpost to more appropriate services if needed.

-I also work with adult clients to support them with problems around attachment and relationship concerns; shame; loss and bereavement; repetitive intrusive thoughts; anxiety; discrimination; low mood and depression; life changes; self-esteem; and childhood trauma.
+I also work with adult clients to support them with matters around attachment and relationship concerns; shame; loss and bereavement; BAME and POC individuals and the impact of racism and shadism/colourism; repetitive intrusive thoughts; anxiety; discrimination; low mood and depression; gender and/or sexuality; diagnoses; major life changes; infertility; self-esteem; and childhood trauma.